duarm/catchme/README.md

 # Catch you, Catch me (catchme)

-Catch You, Catch me is a cli interface to communicate with a mpv server through an unix socket, written in pure and simple c99.
+Catch me is a CLI interface to communicate with a mpv ipc socket, written in pure and simple c99.

 ## More About
-I made this because mpvc was super slow due to being a shell script.
+I made this because mpvc was super slow due to being a shell script, and I wanted to use mpv as a music player daemon.
-This program doesn't have any runtime dependencies, everything was static linked.
-This project was created for my personal use and I found it useful enough to share.

 The idea is to use this as a controller to mpv, mpv would be the daemon and server.
-More complex behaviour would be accomplished by adding a lua plugin to mpv.
+This only sends a command, and mpv reacts.
+Out of the box you have all of mpv default commands at your disposal, but you can extend its functionality through a [mpv script](https://gitlab.com/kurenaiz/mpv-catchme)

 ## Usage & Examples
 usage: catchme `[-s SOCKET_PATH]` `[-p PATHS_CACHE]` `[-n NAMES_CACHE]` `[-v]` `[-h]` COMMAND